microsoft/LightGBM/R-package/cran-comments.md

 Ok, these are the notes from the UBSAN tests.
 Was able to reproduce them with https://github.com/microsoft/LightGBM/pull/3338#issuecomment-700399862, and they were fixed in https://github.com/microsoft/LightGBM/pull/3415.

 Struggling to replicate the valgrind result (running `R CMD check --use-valgrind` returns no issues), so trying submission again.
-Hoping that the fixes for mis-alignment fix the other errors too.
+Hoping that the fixes for misalignment fix the other errors too.

 ## v3.0.0 - Submission 6 - (September 24, 2020)